globalART19/algoTrader/README.md

 Welcome to the Trahan Automated Trading platform

 This is not even close to complete yet, so don't try to use it.
+Getting closer now!

+Best,
+Andrew

 In progress:
-- Repair "updateHist" function

 To Do:
 - Create algorithm that funcitons for new/incoming data.